- Minor in German Studies (TU)

 - GER 291 Special Topics in German Language, Literature and Culture II

 - GER 400 Advanced Independent Study in German

 - GER 490 Advanced Special Topics in German Language, Literature and Culture I

 - GER 491 Advanced Special Topics in German Language, Literature and Culture II

 - Completion of GER 470 German Studies Capstone

 - Concerning the culture courses listed above, it is possible that other special topics courses offered at Oglethorpe as well as certain courses offered at other colleges and through study abroad programs may also qualify, contingent upon approval by faculty teaching in the discipline.

 - It is required that at least half of the courses counted toward the minor be taken at Oglethorpe.
 However, all students of German Studies are strongly encouraged to spend at least one semester in Germany.
-Guidance in finding an appropriate program is provided by the German Studies program or the director of the Oglethorpe University center for global education.
+Guidance in finding an appropriate program is provided by the German Studies program or global education.
 Of particular interest to students of German Studies is the Oglethorpe exchange agreement with Dortmund University.
-See also information about the center for global education in Sec.
+See also information about global education in Sec.
 10.3.

 - A student can also gain practical experience by pursuing internship opportunities in German organizations and firms in and around Atlanta.
 Credit for these activities is given when the internship is completed in accordance with the objectives agreed upon with the faculty supervisor.
 Credit is given toward the minor upon approval by the student’s faculty advisor.
 The office of career development has an extensive list of available internships.

 - A student may take COR 350 Myth, Meaning and Modernity: German Influencers from the 19th to Early 21st Centuries either as fulfillment of a Core requirement or for the German Studies minor but not both.